KennthShang/PhaTYP/train/README.md

 ## Dataset
+Due to the limitation of file size at Github, we saved the datasets at Google Drive.

-All the contigs dataset used in the paper can be found via [google drive](https://drive.google.com/file/d/100xUuwETTbNWpuWvUm5o-ENTOFcOFe6Z/view).
+All the contigs dataset used in the paper can be downloaded via [google drive](https://drive.google.com/file/d/100xUuwETTbNWpuWvUm5o-ENTOFcOFe6Z/view).

 There are three folder representing the three sets of data used in the experiments, including self-supervised training (142434), fine-tuning task (160000), and short contigs datasets (320000) .